Welcome to Dinnington Group Practice

 We will continue with flu and pneumococcal injections and arrange them in the usual way.
 Any other routine injections will be stopped.

-My baby is due their immunisations.
-Will these still go ahead?
+My baby is due their 6-8 week check / their immunisations.
+Will this / these still go ahead?

-Yes, we continuing with all baby immunisations and will arrange them in the usual way.
+Yes, we will still be doing 6-8 week baby checks and continuing with all baby immunisations.
+We will arrange them in the usual way.

 I need a wound or leg dressing.
 What should I do?